 How will taking a Planned Leave semester impact your Financial Aid & Scholarships?

-Students who are receiving financial aid should contact Student Financial Services about current and future term eligibility when considering taking Planned Leave.
+Students who are receiving financial aid should contact The Office of Financial Aid about current and future term eligibility when considering taking Planned Leave.
 Students considering Planned Leave are encouraged to discuss the following impacts:

 - Students are not eligible for any financial aid disbursements during their semester on Planned Leave.

 - Generally Planned Leave is approved before any financial aid is disbursed.
 However, if Planned Leave is approved after August 1st for the fall semester or January 1st for the spring semester, any financial aid that had been disbursed for the semester will be pulled back.
 If the student had received a refund based on the financial aid disbursement, he/she subsequently would owe the University those funds.
-Students who have received financial aid are encouraged to contact Student Financial Services at 970-491-6321 before taking Planned Leave.
+Students who have received financial aid are encouraged to contact The Office of Financial Aid at 970-491-6321 before taking Planned Leave.

 - Students on Planned Leave are reported to lenders and loan service agencies as “non-attending” and should contact their lenders for information regarding possible repayment requirements.